RightsandWrongsgit/ARMTEC/cicd/cruisevscode.md

 <img src="../cicd/captures/containerdrush1.png"  width="450">

 In the [Lando documentation](https://docs.lando.dev/core/v3/) you will find information on the 'order' Lando executes instructions.
-You will find that .lando.upstream.yml precedes a .lando.yml file; in other words, you can tell Lando to do something different in your .lando.yml file and that will out-rule what is said in that  .lando.upstream.yml file.
+You will find that .lando.upstream.yml precedes a `.lando.yml` file; in other words, you can tell Lando to do something different in your .lando.yml file and that will over-rule what is said in that  `.lando.upstream.yml` file.

 <img src="../cicd/captures/containerdrush2.png"  width="200">

-We are going to make a .lando.yml file to do that over-ruling and establish the tooling for Drush service in Drupal.
-This is what the file you create should look like and it goes at the same level as the .lando.upstream.yml file.
+We are going to make a `.lando.yml` file to do that over-ruling and establish the tooling for Drush service in Drupal.
+This is what the file you create should look like and it goes at the same level as the `.lando.upstream.yml` file.

 <img src="../cicd/captures/containerdrush3.png"  width="750">